 Improving understanding of the Mahomet aquifer with electromagnetic mapping

 While we know much about the aquifer through data provided by water-well drillers and exploratory drilling for geologic mapping projects, many questions remain.
-Helicopter Transient Electromagnetics (HTEM) technology could provide a detailed map of the Mahomet aquifer, allowing confident, science-based decisions that:
+HTEM technology could provide a detailed map of the Mahomet aquifer, allowing confident, science-based decisions that:

 - Protect public health